openshift-labs/cloud-native-katacoda/scenarios/microservice-wildfly-swarm/01-maven-project.md

-The **inventory-wildfly-swarm** project has the following structure which shows the components of the WildFly Swarm project laid out in different subdirectories according to Maven best practices.
+The **inventory-wildfly-swarm** project shows the components of a WildFly Swarm project laid out in different subdirectories according to Maven best practices.
 Run the following command to examine the Maven project structure.

 `tree`{{execute}}